Does my religion support it?

 In principle, Judaism supports and encourages organ donation.
 Download our booklet for more information.

 The fatwa from the Muslim Law (Shariah) Council UK supports organ transplantation.
 However, some scholars believe organ donation isn’t permissible – so you may want to seek individual advice from your Imam.
-Download our booklet for more information on views within the Sunni and Shi’a communities.
+For more information on views within the Sunni and Shi’a communities read our booklet in:

 There are many references that support the concept of organ donation in Hindu scriptures, and it is an integral part of the Hindu way of life, as guided by the Vedas.
 Download our booklet for more information.